rmharp/UNC-Dept-Email-Push/README.md

 ## Features
 - Automatically scrapes the latest contact information from the UNC Departmental Contacts webpage.
 - Uses Gmail to send personalized emails to the extracted contacts.
+- Uses HeelMail to send personalized emails to the extracted contacts.

 ## Getting Started